evelynlewis/x800/README.md

 > Note: Refer to the Rust [Platform Support](https://doc.rust-lang.org/rustc/platform-support.html) page and Rust `libc` [documentation](https://docs.rs/libc/latest/libc/).

-> Note: For cross-compilation, see the respective [section](#cross-compilation-with-cross-crate) below.
+> Note: For straightforward cross-compilation, see the related [section](#cross-compilation-with-cross-crate) below.

 # Quick start
 The [rustup](https://rustup.rs) tool can be used to install the required Rust toolchain on your build host.